LesRevenants/SLEW/lib/mysql-connector-java-5.1.46/README.txt

-   changes were used in the work (which must be distributed under Sections 1 and 2 above); and, if the work is an executable linked with the Library, with the complete machine-readable "work that uses the Library", as object code and/or source code, so that the user can modify the Library and then relink to produce a modified executable containing the modified Library.
+   changes were used in the work (which must be distributed under Sections 1 and 2 above); and, if the work is an executable linked with the Library, with the complete machine-readable "work that uses the Library", as x code and/or source code, so that the user can modify the Library and then relink to produce a modified executable containing the modified Library.
 (It is understood that the user who changes the contents of definitions files in the